chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 * removed the capability to create new submission in dashboard
 * changed the id of name and email column on submissions page
 * updated file vscf

-= Version 8.1 =
-* some textual changes on settingspage

 For all versions please check file changelog.